meteonomiqs/gtm-weather/README.md

 ![Manual upload](doc/images/addtemplate.png "Import Template")

-### Step 3: Enhance Data Privacy Statement or Configure CMP
+### Step 3: Data Privacy Statement & CMP configuration

 To make sure you have consent from your users to enhance their session data, please update your privacy statement (Step 3a) or include wetter.com (meteonomiqs is a brand of wetter.com)